hollance/neural-engine/docs/supported-devices.md

 - iPhone 11 Pro Max (2019)
 - iPhone SE (2nd gen, 2020)
 - iPad (9th gen, 2021)
+- Studio Display (2022)

-The CPU in the A13 also has its own machine learning accelerators (AMX blocks) that do matrix multiplications up to 6x faster than the A12's CPU.
+The Performance Core in the A13's CPU also has its own machine learning accelerators (AMX blocks) that do matrix multiplications up to 6x faster than the A12's CPU.

 ### [A14 Bionic](https://en.wikipedia.org/wiki/Apple_A14)